juollila/cpm68k-amiga/README.md

 SturmBIOS (also known as cpm68k-amiga) is an implementation of CP/M-68K BIOS for Commodore Amiga.
 It allows the usage of CP/M-68K on Amiga 500, 600, 1000 and 2000 computers.

+Note: This project is still in "work in progress" state.
+There are bugs and a new version can be buggier than a little bit older version.
+Testing is done mainly with UAE so that development is quicker.
+But real HW is planned to be supported.

 # Documentation

 CP/M-68k documentation can be found from https://github.com/juollila/cpm68k-amiga/tree/main/cpm/doc